normalsql/normalsql/README.md

 ## NormalSQL

-Get quicker results using your SQL source files to code generate wrappers.
+Just use normal SQL.

 No need for mappings, annotations, DSLs, or string templates.

-Just use NormalSQL.
+NormalSQL understands your SQL as-is.
+It then generates the simple, obvious wrappers you'd create yourself, if only you had more time.

 ### Simple Example